 Seiko's 6138A/B automatic movement is designed as a two register chronograph, counting up to 30 minutes on one subdial and another 12 hours on the second dial.
 All 6138 movements feature a quick-set day/date indicator and can be manually wound (unlike the 6139 model) - relatively unique for Seiko chronographs of this era.

-This 6138 Kakume comes on a stainless-steel SpeedTimer oyster bracelet (see Details section), and with nylon strap, rugged travel case, and springbar tool.
+This 6138 Kakume comes on a stainless-steel Uncle Straps SpeedTimer oyster bracelet, and with nylon strap, rugged travel case, and springbar tool.

-• DIAL: SpeedTimer Suwa-signed dial, with vibrant orange dial edge tachymeter and "SpeedTimer" wirting - not worn to a faded yellow like many lesser examples - and the rest of the dial script is crisply legible.
-Day and date function at the 3 o'clock position work as designed.
-Correct JDM "arrow" handset; chronograph hands show light UV patina.
+DIAL: SpeedTimer Suwa-signed dial, with vibrant orange dial edge tachymeter and "SpeedTimer" writing - not worn to a faded yellow like many lesser examples - and the rest of the dial script is crisply legible.
+Day and date function at the 3 o'clock position work as designed, with Kanji Japanese and English day wheel variants.
+Correct JDM handset; chronograph hands show no UV patina.

 CRYSTAL: 6138 Hardlex crystal, scratch-free.